Cristian5tarellas/Wargames/Bandit/Level_24.md

 **NOTE 2:** Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…

-## Commands you may need to solve this level
+### Commands you may need to solve this level

 chmod, cron, crontab, crontab(5) (use “man 5 crontab” to access this)

 # Solution

-Primero vemos que es lo que esta haciendo la tarea cron:
+First, we check what the cron job is doing:

 ```sh
 bandit23@bandit:~$ cd /etc/cron.d